 Historical tagging data from 1966-1969 was recently reanalyzed by Liljestrand et al. (2019a, 2019b), which indicated that while the pattern of Atlantic menhaden's movement was similar to previous findings, the magnitude of movement during the winter in the northern region differed.
 For example, previous literature (Roithmayr 1963; Nicholson 1971) stated that the majority of Atlantic menhaden in the north migrate south to overwinter in North Carolina whereas Liljestrand et al. suggested about 55% of Atlantic menhaden in the northern region migrates southward.
-Therefore, there may be less southward movement of Atlantic menhaden in the northern area throughout the year.
+Therefore, there may be less southward movement of Atlantic menhaden in the winter than previously described by the literature and more residency in the northern area throughout the year.